wisnuwiry/book_summary/books/the_effective_engineer.md

 ---

 ### What's an Effective Engineer?
 - They are the people who get things done.
 Effective Engineers produce results.

+> How to Leverage Your Efforts In Software Engineering to Make a Disproportionate and Meaningful Impact, Effective Bookshelf.

 ## Adopt the Right Mindsets